flame-engine/flame/doc/flame/inputs/keyboard-input.md

 components.
 To not allow any other component to receive the event, return `false`.

-Flame also provides a default implementation called `KeyboardListenerComponent` which can be used to handle keyboard events which can be composed with a `FlameGame` or any other `Component`:
+Flame also provides a default implementation called `KeyboardListenerComponent` which can be used to handle keyboard events.
+Like any other component, it can be added as a child to a `FlameGame` or another `Component`:

-For example, imagining a `PositionComponent` which has methods to move on the X and Y axis, the following code could be used to bind those methods to key events:
+For example, imagine a `PositionComponent` which has methods to move on the X and Y axis, then the following code could be used to bind those methods to key events:

 ```dart
 add(